SaishNaik/NotesForEveryOne/Coding/CrackingTheCodingInterviewSummary.md

 by essentially running two simultaneous breadth-first searches, one from each node.
 When their searches collide, we have found a path.
 Time complexity : O(b^{d/2}).
 BFS would take O(b^d).

+### Note From geeksforgeeks
+We can consider bidirectional approach when- 1) Both initial and goal states are unique and completely defined.2)The branching factor is exactly the same in both directions.

 ## Bits Manipulation